dortania/OpenCore-Legacy-Patcher/docs/FAQ.md

 ## Can I use the same USB install media as a universal installer?

-You cannot.
 OpenCore configurations are device specific, due to different quirks needed for different systems.
 If you are building OpenCore for a different system that you're running, you will have to select the targeted model from Settings before building OpenCore on the USB media.

 ## Can I use OTA updates?